tonisco/storify/developmentProcess.md

 ```

 5. Installed React Navigation for screen navigation and set it up with two screens:

    - Product List Screen
    - Product Details Screen

+6. Created mock data and got images for mock data